 We spent the night in Punta Gallina at the Hospedaje y Restaurant Luzmila where we would spend two nights.
 We were assigned our hammocks and treated to a wonderful fish and lobster dinner.
 And the last night before dinner we took off for the lighthouse to see the sunset.

 The lighthouse at Punta Hondita is the northernmost part of South America.
 This remote spot with its lighthouse on a bumpy knoll was where the Pablo Escobar’s planes would land.
 The lighthouse was the marker to find the primitive airstrip.
 The Wayuu were paid to see nothing.
-The Colombian airforce would occasionally get word of a contraband landing fly over and drop bombs on the drug running planes.
+The Colombian air force would occasionally get word of a contraband landing then fly over and drop bombs on the drug running planes being loaded on the ground.
 Bomb craters along the road are now a tourist attractions.

 Colombians have no authority on the peninsula.
 The Guajira remains a lawless reservation where contraband reins.
 The Wayuu, being a border tribe, have both Venezuelan and Colombian citizenship.
 They bring in cheap gasoline from Venezuela, whiskey from Panama and openly sell them on the peninsula.
 The police have border controls every 3-4 miles to stop every vehicle and control what they transport but they can’t control what they sell.
 Next to a police barricade the Wayuu Indians sell contraband gasoline at $.70 a gallon – Colombian price $2.50 a gallon.